AkbariCodes/AkbariCodes/README.md

 I enjoy solving real-world problems, learning new technologies and transforming ideas into polished digital products.

-Currently, my main focus is mastering the React ecosystem before moving into backend development.
+Currently, my main focus is mastering the React ecosystem while also exploring backend development with Node.js and Express.js.

 ---